julianna kunstler logo

 coffee painting

-Any cheap coffee will work.
+Any cheap coffee will work for this painting.
 You need to make a strong one to achieve darker values.

-I found that INSTANT COFFEE works best as it dissolves perfectly an does not leave any particles behind.
+I found that INSTANT COFFEE (that tastes nasty) works best as it dissolves perfectly and does not leave any particles behind.

 STEPS